stevestreza/VillainousStyle/README.md

 Overview
 ========

 VillainousStyle is a drawing library for defining a visual style from a chain of individual drawing instructions.
 Each instruction modifies the drawing context to perform common operations; such operations include shadows, fills, borders, and shapes.
 It allows for multiple style sheets which can be used to theme an application in multiple visual contexts.
 VillainousStyle sits on top of CoreGraphics, and does not use WebKit for rendering at all.
-It is a port of the VSStyle and VSShape classes from the [Three20 project](http://github.com/joehewitt/three20).
+It is a fork of the VSStyle and VSShape classes, originally from the [Three20 project](http://github.com/joehewitt/three20).

 The project contains two targets: